jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-03-17-build-a-quad/index.md

 This is a living document and an ongoing project.
 More pictures and information will come as I progress with the build.
 This build is heavily inspired by [UAVfutures' 110MPH build][1] with some changes.

-### Dry assembly
+### Initial test assembly

-As some of the parts arrived I decided to do a "dry" assembly of the frame to have a look at components and potential pitfalls and I did indeed find one.
+As some of the parts arrived I decided to do an initial test assembly of the frame to have a look at components and potential pitfalls and I did indeed find one.
 The screws that came with the [BrotherHobby Returner motors][2] were too short for the thick 6mm arms of the [Realacc Furious frame][3].
 Luckily I had also ordered an assortment of screws and hope to find a fitting match there.

 ![Assemble drone frame](build-a-quad-1.jpg)